 Context

-Hermès operates in a cultural position where novelty is not required to generate relevance.
+Hermès operates within a cultural position where novelty is not required to generate relevance.

 Its authority is built through continuity, repetition, and transmission rather than visibility or acceleration.

-This project examines Hermès not as a luxury brand reacting to trends,
+This project approaches Hermès not as a luxury brand reacting to trends,

-but as a system designed to outlast cycles of attention.
+but as a system designed to outlast them.

 The focus is not on seasonal expression,